Mac Performance

-How to Delete Old Time Machine Backups
+How to Delete Time Machine Backups

 Time Machine is the best backup software to use with your Mac because it automatically creates incremental backups.
 An incremental backup means that Time Machine stores multiple versions of your files, making it easy to undo changes or even restore deleted files and folders.

 The downside to these incremental backups is that they can end up using a lot of storage.
-Luckily, there are a few different ways to delete old Time Machine backups from your Mac or external drive.
+Luckily, there are a few different ways to delete old Time Machine backups from your computer or external drive.

 Time Machine usually deletes old backups automatically

-Most of the time you don’t need to do anything to manage your Time Machine backups.
-This is because Apple designed Time Machine to automatically delete old backups whenever it runs out of storage.
+Most of the time, you don’t need to do anything to manage your Time Machine backups.
+This is because Apple designed Time Machine to delete old backups whenever it runs out of storage automatically.
+It means you don’t need to do anything to make this happen; Time Machine just deletes old backups in the background whenever it needs to.

+However, there are rare occasions when you still need to take matters into your own hands.
 For instance, you might need to manually delete Time Machine backups if you want to create space on your external drive for non-backup files.
 Other times, Time Machine might tell you there isn’t enough space to create a particularly large backup, refusing to delete the old backups to make space.

-How to remove old backups in the Time Machine app
+1. Delete backups in the Time Machine app

 The safest (and easiest) way to delete backups is using the Time Machine app.
 Following this method, you can choose to either delete backups from a certain date or delete backups of a certain file across all dates.